pavle-goloskokovic/texture-unpacker/README.md

 ```bash
 $ npm run unpack example
 ```

+Note that providing `example/Sprite` as the first argument will give priority to `example/Sprite.png` sprite sheet file, rather than to the generated `example/Sprite` directory, to avoid undesired behavior if you run the tool repeatedly.

 And finally, omitting the path argument completely will scan the entire project structure to find all available `.png` sprite sheets with accompanying data files to unpack: